A four week itinerary in Yucatán, Mexico

 You pay just 20 pesos to stroll between mangroves and along a shallow shoreline of crystalline water of ever shade of blue imaginable.
 You can swim here too, but bring a rash vest as sun lotion is not allowed.

-We also did a fun but rather touristy day out to Los Rapidos - a stretch lazy river through mangroves and stromatolites.
+We also did a fun but rather touristy day out to Los Rapidos - a stretch of lazy river through mangroves and stromatolites.
 The water is surprisingly warm.

 For the 200 peso entry fee you get a life jacket and can drift down the half kilometre or so as many times as you want.